• Skip to main content

 Instructions

-• In a medium mixing bowl, whisk together the flour, spices, baking soda, and kosher salt.
+• In a small bowl, combine the flour, pumpkin pie spice, baking powder, baking soda, and kosher salt.
 Set aside.

-• Place the muffin tin in the preheated oven and bake for about 18-20 minutes.
-Check for doneness by inserting a toothpick into the center of a muffin – it should come out clean when they're ready.
+• Divide the batter equally among the 12 muffin tin wells.
+Bake in the preheated oven for 15 minutes, or until a toothpick inserted into the center of a muffin comes out clean.

-• Once baked, let the muffins sit in the tin for 5 minutes before transferring them to a wire rack.
-Allow them to cool completely before storing.
+• Allow the muffins to cool in the pan for 5 minutes.
+Then, transfer them to a wire rack to cool completely.
+Enjoy!

 Notes

-• Storage: Store cooled muffins in an airtight container at room temperature for up to 3 days or in the freezer for up to 3 months.
+• Storage: Store pumpkin muffins in an airtight container at room temperature for up to 4 days or freeze for up to 3 months.

 Nutrition